SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

         on for this action.
 Multiples are allowed.

     zone2monitor/name: Zone to watch
         Select the Zone you want this BP to trigger on when this person enters or leaves it.
+        If you want to select all the zones you have listed in this HA instance then use the default.
+If you want to pick individual zones be sure to override the default because it auto-picks all.
         Multiples are allowed.

     hold_period/name: Hold Period